 Road tripping is one of the best ways to explore Australia, as it allows you to see the many different faces of the country.
 When a bunch of Europeans head on an almost month-long road trip in Australia, culture shock and unexpected situations are par for the course (along with plenty of huggable koalas and deadly jellyfish).
 After completing such a trip in December and January 2018, we’ve decided to list a few useful tips to help you better prepare for your own Aussie adventure.

 #1 Australians drive on the left side of the road.
 If you are used to driving on the other side, you may need some time to get used to this change.
+If you prefer camping – check Camper Champ, traveling in a motorhome is one of the best ways to travel.

 #2 If you plan to visit Melbourne (and you should!), even if it’s summer, pack clothes for all types of weather, from early spring showers to baking summer sun, as the weather tends to change suddenly.
 It’s not a coincidence that they say: “If you don’t like the weather in Melbourne, just wait for ten minutes.”